 In blunt injuries involving the eye, the globe is more resistant to perforation than the bony orbit is to fracture.

-The nasal bones are easily fractured due to them being broad and flat but proximal nasal bone fracture may be accompanied by fractures of adjacent bones which may lead to additional complications;
+The nasal bones are easily fractured due to them being broad and flat, but proximal nasal bone fracture may be accompanied by fractures of adjacent bones which may lead to additional complications such as:

 Although most nasal fractures are common and relatively benign, involvement of adjacent structures may produce significant complications.